-- 3. Jurisdiction. - The provisions of this section shall apply to the shorelands of the public water bodies as classified in Section 10.064 of this ordinance.
-It shall also apply to all non-classified bodies of water greater than five (5) acres in size.
-It shall not apply to any body of water created by a private user where there was no previous shoreland except those greater than ten (10) acres in size. - 4.
-Compliance. - The use of any shoreland of public waters; the size and shape of lots; the use, size, type and location of structures on lots; the installation and maintenance of water supply and waste treatment systems; the grading and filling of any shoreland area; the cutting of shoreland vegetation; and the subdivision of land shall be in full compliance with the terms of this ordinance and other applicable regulations. - B. Notification to the Department of Natural Resources.
-Copies of all notices of any public hearings to consider variances, amendments, or conditional uses under these shoreland management controls shall be sent to the Commissioner of Natural Resources or the commissioner's designated representative and postmarked at least ten (10) days before the hearings.
+The use of any shoreland of public waters; the size and shape of lots; the use, size, type and location of structures on lots; the installation and maintenance of water supply and waste treatment systems; the grading and filling of any shoreland area; the cutting of shoreland vegetation; and the subdivision of land shall be in full compliance with the terms of this ordinance and other applicable regulations.

+- B. Notification to the Department of Natural Resources.
+Copies of all notices of any public hearings to consider variances, amendments, conditional uses, or appeals under these shoreland management controls shall be sent to the Commissioner of Natural Resources or the commissioner's designated representative and postmarked at least ten (10) days before the hearings.
 Notices of hearings to consider proposed subdivisions shall include copies of the subdivision.
-A copy of approved amendments, subdivisions and final decisions granting variances or conditional uses under these shoreland regulations shall be sent to the commissioner or the commissioner's designated representative and postmarked within then (10) days of the final action. - C. General land use criteria.
-The land use districts, delineation of land use district boundaries, and decisions regarding shorelands shall be consistent with the comprehensive plan and the following criteria, considerations and objectives: - 1.
-Preservation of natural areas: - 2.
+A copy of approved amendments, subdivisions and final decisions granting variances or conditional uses under these shoreland regulations shall be sent to the commissioner's designated representative and postmarked within then (10) days of the final action. - C. General land use criteria.
+The land use districts, delineation of land use district boundaries, and decisions regarding shorelands shall be consistent with the comprehensive plan and the following criteria, considerations, and objectives: - 1.
+Preservation of natural areas; - 2.
 Present ownership and development of shoreland areas; - 3.
 Shoreland soil types and their engineering capabilities; - 4.
-Topographic characteristics: - 5.
+Topographic characteristics; - 5.
 Vegetative cover; - 6.
-In-water physical characteristics, values, and constraints; - 7.
-Recreational use of the surface water; - 8.
+In-water physical characteristics, values, and constraints;

+- 7. Recreational use of the surface water; - 8.
 Road and service center accessibility; - 9.
 Socioeconomic development needs and plans as they involve water and related land resources; - 10.
 The land requirements of industry which, by its nature, requires location in shoreland areas; and - 11.
 The necessity to preserve and restore certain areas having significant historical or ecological value. - D. Uses allowed.
 For uses allowed by this ordinance in accord with the tables in section 10.081 and located in the shorelands of the Town of Gnesen, additional use restrictions may apply.
 Regardless of the status (permitted, permitted as a conditional use, or permitted with performance standards) granted to specific uses in section 10.081, the following designations shall be enforced in shorelands for the uses listed.